Wealthsimple: Trade and Crypto

 Wealthsimple Trade is a self-directed investment platform, allowing users to buy and sell various individual stocks and exchange-traded funds (ETFs) on major Canadian and U.S. exchanges.
 This platform was introduced in March 2019, offering a stock and ETF trading account with zero-commission fees in the U.S. and Canada.
 Wealthsimple Trade was the first commission-free trading platform in Canada.

 Wealthsimple Crypto is the company's platform for buying and selling several cryptocurrencies, including BTC and ETH.
 This service is offered through the same app/web portal as Trade.
 Much like Trade, this service has no fees.
 WealthSimple Crypto now allows users to deposit and withdraw select cryptocurrencies to and from self-custody wallets.

 Tax

 Wealthsimple Tax (formerly SimpleTax) is an all-in-one tax preparation and filing platform.

-In September 2019, Wealthsimple acquired SimpleTax, a Canadian tax software company originally launched in 2012.
+In September 2019, Wealthsimple acquired SimpleTax, a Canadian tax software company launched in 2012.
 The acquisition of SimpleTax added online tax-return preparation and filing service to Wealthsimple's suite of financial products.